unified-doc/unified-doc/spec.md

 ```

 ## `sanitizeSchema`
-By default, a `doc` will be safely sanitized.
+By default, a `doc` will be safely sanitized if `{}` is provided as a value.
+No sanitizing is applied if `null` is provided.
 You can supply a custom schema to specify custom sanitization rules before plugins are applied.
 Please see the [`hast-util-sanitize`][hast-util-sanitize] package for more details.

 ## `searchAlgorithm`
 A `doc` provides a simple way to search its `textContent` against a `query` string.
 A `searchAlgorithm` implements the behaviors of searching a `doc` and uses the following unified interface.